 Developing skills for the new GCSE in Modern Foreign Languages – a one-day course for secondary MFL teachers to consider the new GCSE in MFL including the key changes and the skills learners need to develop in order to maximise their achievement and engage them in their learning.

-All bespoke support is available as twilight or full day sessions, and will be tailored to your individual requirements from our expert consultants:
+All bespoke support is available as online or face-to-face twilight or full day sessions, and will be tailored to your individual requirements from our expert consultants:

-Planned with managers prior to delivery - to give practical and valuable support in embedding the LNF throughout your school
+Planned with managers prior to delivery - to give practical and valuable support throughout your school

 Prices from £350 + VAT per twilight session and £900 + VAT per full day session, with reductions for multiple sessions.

 For further information or to book, please contact us.